 Detroit often gets shade thrown it’s way, but one thing people across the country can’t deny is that Detroit is a top sports town.
-The Red Wings are one of the most successful NHL teams of the past two decades and they (along with the Pistons) just moved into the state of the art Little Caesars Arena, which I would argue is the nicest arena in the country.
+The Red Wings were one of the most successful NHL teams of the past two decades (they are in rebuilding mode now) and they (along with the Pistons) recently moved into the state of the art Little Caesars Arena, which I would argue is the nicest arena in the country.
 The Lions also play in a beautiful indoor stadium at Ford Field, while Comerica Park is also a very nice MLB ball park.

 The city is doing just fine in terms of supporting their sports teams and with all of these high quality major league teams in the city the general public also seems to have taken a particular interest in sports betting.